About Kilnside

 Read more from the RSPB about solar farms and birds here.

 All existing public rights of way will be maintained, with sizable offsets around them to ensure that existing recreation routes are protected.
-We could also include new permissive paths to expand recreational opportunities across the site.
-These will be informed through consultation with the community.
+We are also exploring the inclusion of new permissive paths to expand recreational opportunities across the site.
+These will be informed through continued engagement and consultation with the community.

 Energy is critical to our daily lives, to power our homes, businesses, and transportation, but the way that we meet these needs across the country is changing.